eeliuqin/Osteoporosis-Analysis-and-Prediction-on-NHANES-Data/README.md

 Note: Age, gender, race, BMI, smoking, alcohol consumption were inspired by a paper on predicting hypertension using a similar dataset [[4](#4)].
 Sleep hours, arthritis, and liver condition were inspired by [[5](#5)], [[6](#6)], and [[7](#7)], respectively.

+## Language and Tools
+- Language: Python
+- Libraries: Pandas, Numpy, Matplotlib, Seaborn, Imblearn, Sklearn, Tensorflow
+- Tools: Jupyter Notebook

 ## Data Source

 The National Health and Nutrition Examination Survey (NHANES) is a program of studies designed to assess the health and nutritional status of adults and children in the United States.
-Datasets of this program are prepared and published through the Centers for Disease Control and Prevention (CDC) and avaiable to the public.
+Datasets of this program are prepared and published through the Centers for Disease Control and Prevention (CDC) and available to the public.

 This study focuses on NHANES data for the years [2013-2014](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?BeginYear=2013), and [2017-March 2020 Pre-Pandemic](https://wwwn.cdc.gov/nchs/nhanes/continuousnhanes/default.aspx?Cycle=2017-2020), including the following:
 - Demographics Data: Age, Gender, Race